-Do you or someone you love have a problem with alcohol?
+Do you or someone you love struggle with alcohol addiction?
 Alcohol use disorder is different from other forms of addiction because it rarely feels like a disease.
-There’s no need for furtive behavior because it’s perfectly legal to buy for anyone over the age of 21.
+There’s no need for furtive behavior because purchasing and using alcohol is perfectly legal for anyone over the age of 21.
 Generally speaking, drinking is socially acceptable.
-Having a few beers with friends differs significantly from shooting up in front of them.
-Still, if you regularly drink to excess, and your drinking is causing problems in your life, admitting yourself for alcohol detox is a healthy decision.
+The optics of having a few beers with friends are significantly different from shooting up in front of them.
+Still, if you regularly drink to excess, and your drinking is causing problems in your life, entering an alcohol detox center under medical supervision is a good idea.

-While your first instinct may be to detox from alcohol on your own, most doctors and addiction specialists caution against this.
-In general, alcohol withdrawal symptoms can become severe, especially if you’ve been drinking for many years.
-If you forego treatment, these symptoms may range from unpleasant to fatal.
-When you’re ready to begin a recovery journey from alcohol use disorder, a reliable alcohol detox program is the best choice for several reasons.
+Why not go through at-home alcohol detox?
+Alcohol withdrawal symptoms can become severe, and most doctors and addiction specialists caution against at-home alcohol detox.
+Without medical management, your symptoms may range from unpleasant to fatal.
+When you’re ready to begin your recovery from alcohol use disorder, a reliable alcohol detox program is the best choice.
 Contact Pennsylvania Adult and Teen Challenge today at 844.442.8673 for more information.

 1. Alcohol Detox at Home Will Make You Very Sick